GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex10_viruses.md

 It will now ask if you want to create a view for your large networks now.
 Click *OK*.
 This may take a minute to generate the network visualisation.

+### Annotate the network

 There are many ways to modify and inspect this visualisation.
 One basic addition that will help us interpret the results here is to colour code the viral genomes based on reference (RefSeq) genomes and the viral contigs recovered from our dataset.
 We can do this by loading the `genome_by_genome_overview.csv` file.

 !!! note "`Dataset` column"

     For the purposes of this workshop, we have added the additional column `Dataset` to the `genome_by_genome_overview.csv` file stating whether each viral sequence originated from either the reference database (`RefSeq`) or our own data (`Our_data`).
-This column is not generated by vConTACT2, but you can open the file in Excel to add any additional columns you would like to colour code the nodes by.
+This column is not generated by `vConTACT2`, but you can open the file in Excel to add any additional columns you would like to colour code the nodes by.

 Click `File/Import/Table from file` and select the `genome_by_genome_overview.csv` file to open.
 In the pop-up box, leave the settings as default and click *OK*.
 This will add a bunch of metadata to your network table.
 We can now use this to colour code the nodes in the network.